abertschi/sailfish-reload/readme.md

 The sync section defines the user being used to mount the target device.
 Further it defines what to sync with the target.

-The `keyfile` property is optional.
-If not set, the script prompts to enter the password.
+The `privateKeyFile` property is optional.
+If not set, ssh just prompts to enter the password manually.

 ```